-Today, Oklahoma City’s metro population is more than a million, one third of the entire state’s population.
-Both oil and aviation continue to be most important players in this city’s economy.
+Today, Oklahoma City’s metro population is more than a million, one-third of the entire state’s population.
+Both oil and aviation continue to be the most important players in this city’s economy.

 If you’re traveling Route 66 through Oklahoma City, there is very little to see until you get near downtown.
 When you turn onto Lincoln Boulevard you will soon glimpse the Capitol Building looming in the distance – a great photo opportunity with the boulevard’s wide grassy median.

 After you pass the capital you will head west on 23rd Street and before long you will have choice of several alignments before you arrive at OK-66, which is 39th Street in western Oklahoma City.
 Along the Classen Alignment, you will see a great vintage triangular building with a giant milk bottle on top.
-The tiny building now serves as a Vietnamese-style sandwich shop.
+The tiny building has now been restored to its original appearance.

 When you arrive on 39th street before you enter Warr Acres, Oklahoma City provides several glimpses of the past, with hotels and eateries that dot the highway.
 An absolute “must see” is Ann’s Chicken Fry House.
 Located in what was once a 1948 Cities Service gas station, the building was changed into a restaurant in 1966 called the Three Bulls Steak House.
 In 1971 Al Burchett and his brother purchased the restaurant and renamed it after Al’s sister-in-law, Ann.

-Today, this superb restaurant not only features great food, but does it in a pure Mother Road style that just can’t be beat.
+Today, this superb restaurant not only features great food and does it in a pure Mother Road style that just can’t be beaten.
 Ann’s displays all manner of vintage memorabilia including a classic 1950s police car, a pink Cadillac, gas pumps and more.
 It is located at 4106 NW 39th St.

 Soon, you will pass through Warr Acres and Bethany, without even batting an eye.
 Seamless, if you’re not looking for the signs, you’ll never know that you passed from Oklahoma City to one of its many suburbs.